AS Port-Louis 2000

-Association Sportive Port-Louis 2000 is a Mauritian football club based in Port Louis.
+Association Sportive Port-Louis 2000 is a Mauritian professional football club based in the nation's capital Port Louis.
 AS Port-Louis 2000 plays in the Mauritian Premier League.
-Their last title was won in 2016.
+They won their last title in 2016.
 The club was formed following the regionalisation of football in Mauritius by a merger between the Roche Bois-based Roche Bois Boys Scouts (RBBS)-St Martin United FC and Century Welfare Association of the Cite Martial suburb of Port-Louis.

 Stadium

 Football stadium St. François Xavier Stadium (cap.
 5,000), located in Port Louis, Mauritius is the home to AS Port-Louis 2000.

-The team also has its club house and training ground inside the premises of the Champ de Mars Racecourse.
+The team also has its club house and training ground on the premises of the Champ de Mars Racecourse.